What is Reactivation?

 Reactivation refers to strategies to reactivate users who have been inactive for a long time (not making a purchase) or who are no longer using the brand.

 Reactivating inactive users, customers, or subscribers is typically referred to as the “reactivation” process.
-Reactivation in different contexts entails putting strategies and initiatives in place to persuade these people to once again engage with a good, service, app, website, or communication channel.
+In different contexts, it entails putting strategies and initiatives in place to persuade these people to once again engage with a good, service, app, website, or communication channel.

-Reactivation efforts are made with the intention of reactivating users as well as reactivating them as active and engaged participants.
+Efforts are made with the intention of reactivating users as active and engaged participants.
 Reactivation strategies are crucial to customer retention and business growth because they are frequently more cost-effective than acquiring new users.

 Personalized Offers: Send tailored offers or discounts based on the user’s previous interactions or purchase history to incentivize them to return.